 Then there’s your internet access.
 Always ask yourself how critical is the internet for what you plan to do and what are the implications if it were to go down?
-These days internet is crucial for most businesses but you must balance need with cost.
-Unless you have money to burn at start up, spending several hundred pounds a month on a “Leased Line” just isn’t an option so your next bet is to hope that fibre broadband is available where you are.
+These days the internet is crucial for most businesses but you must balance needs with cost.
+Unless you have money to burn at startup, spending several hundred pounds a month on a “Leased Line” just isn’t an option so your next bet is to hope that fibre broadband is available where you are.

 Telecoms system – your choice

-Then there’s your phone options….
+Then there are your phone options….
 Things are changing in the network meaning that all your calls will be going over the internet by 2025.
 This will leave you with 2 choices:

 Telecoms capacity – be aware

 In the early stages of your business, you can more than likely get away with having between 1-3 extensions (on either of the above options) on the same broadband line that you use for your normal internet traffic (Fibre would always be recommended here).
 Anything beyond this would need either a voice assured connection (which will always guarantee the call quality over the line) or, if fibre broadband isn’t available, separate broadband lines – one to be used solely by your computers, the other for your phones.
 That way you can minimise the risk of bad phone calls taking place.

 There are a couple of other elements that you would need to consider the larger you grow but by this point, you should already have a provider that is ready to pre-empt these issues for you.

 Take references before doing anything with your telecoms